andrewwgordon/STM32_PGM_Memory/README.md

 # STM32 PGM Memory Header
 ## Overview
-Arduino Amtel AVR architecture microcontrollers use the PGM library <pgmspace.h> to access flash memory.
+Arduino Atmel AVR architecture microcontrollers use the PGM library <pgmspace.h> to access flash memory.
 A large number of Arduino libraries depend on this library.
 This library is generally not distributed with other Microcontroller architectures such as STMicroelectronics.
-See this [Wikipedia](https://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems) link for detailed on non Amtel AVR Arduino supported Microcontroller architectures.
+See this [Wikipedia](https://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems) link for detailed on non Atmel AVR Arduino supported Microcontroller architectures.
 ## Installation
 Deploy pgmspace.h to your Microcontroller library.
 Typically in a directory structure ./arduno/packages/$Board Manufacturer$/hardware/$Microcontroller Architecture$/$Version$/cores/arduino/.
 ## Usage